jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 9
 Why there are many different types of protocols?

 - Protocols may govern different aspects or forms of communication.
 For example, in everyday communication defining a common language (and the structure and rules of that language) may be 1 protocol.
 Whether or not we speak those words or write them down in a message (and how that message might be structured) is another protocol.
-How the physical transmission of that message from 1 party to another, whether it's through the air or through the mail, might require another protocol.
+The physical transmission of that message from 1 party to another, whether it's through the air or through the mail, might require another protocol.

 ---